-To edit a plan or to edit advanced settings, continue to the following steps.
+- NOTE To edit a plan or to edit advanced settings, continue to the following steps. - 4 Click Change Plan Settings to choose the plan you want to edit.

-- 4 Click Change Plan Settings to choose the plan you want to edit. - This screen allows you to change basic settings. - 5 Click Change Advanced Settings to access settings for battery notification levels, hard drive power save time, etc. - You can click on the plus signs to expand each item and to see what settings are available for each item. - 6 Click Save Changes to save the plan changes you have performed.
+This screen allows you to change basic settings.

+5 Click Change Advanced Settings to access settings for battery notification levels, internal storage drive power save time, etc.

+You can click on the plus signs to expand each item and to see what settings are available for each item.

+6 Click Save Changes to save the plan changes you have performed.

-By default the two power plans Balance and High Performance are satisfactory for most people and do not need to be edited.
+By default the three power plans Balanced, Power Saver, and High Performance are satisfactory for most people and do not need to be edited.
+The Power Saver plan is the best used for maximum battery time.
 The High Performance plan will give you the shortest battery time, but the highest performance from your computer.
 The Balanced plan is a compromise between battery time and performance.